-Xbox claims the Series X will be "four times more powerful than Xbox One X", and with a custom Zen 2 eight core processor running at 3.8GHz per core.
+The Xbox Series X is "four times more powerful than Xbox One X".
+It sports a custom Zen 2 eight-core processor running at 3.8GHz per core.

 RAM inside both is similar: 16GB GDDR6.

-They will both also run RDNA 2 graphics.
-However, the Xbox Series X seems to have the upper hand here too, with 12 TFLOPS across 52CUs in comparison to 10.28 TFLOPS across 36 CUs on the PS5.
+They also both run RDNA 2 graphics.
+However, the Xbox Series X has a slight upper hand with its GPU having 12 TFLOPS of power across 52 CUs.
+In comparison, the PS5 has 10.3 TFLOPS of power across 36 CUs.

 Storage and memory